PrestaShop/docs/src/content/1.7/modules/sample_modules/view-order-hooks-demo.md

     }
 }
 ```
 Then lets create services configuration for the above classes in `config/services.yml`.
 For more information: https://devdocs.prestashop.com/1.7/modules/concepts/services/#symfony-services
+Symfony services uses `dependency injection` (https://en.wikipedia.org/wiki/Dependency_injection).
+The intent behind dependency injection is to achieve Separation of Concerns of construction and use of objects.
+This can increase readability and code reuse, reduce dependencies, lead to more testable code.
 ```yaml
 parameters:
   signatureImgDirectory: 'signatures/'